Benefits of Ownership

 Together we will build a winery adjacent to Elton Vineyard.
 The Elton winery will focus on small lots of premium Pinot Noir and Chardonnay starting with the 2015 vintage.
 The boutique winery will feature a stunning by-appointment-only tasting room with beautiful vineyard views.

 More than 500 new Owners joined together in September 2015 for the groundbreaking of Elton Winery and historic planting of Pinot Noir vines.

-Pictured from left to right: Consulting Winemaker, Isabelle Meunier; Winery Director, Christine Collier; Willamette Valley Vineyards Founder, Jim Bernau; Project & Staff Development Manager, Jan Bernau; and Elton Vineyard Founders, Dick & Betty O'Brien.
+Pictured from left to right: Consulting Winemaker Isabelle Meunier; Winery Director Christine Collier Clair; Willamette Valley Vineyards Founder Jim Bernau; Project & Staff Development Manager Jan Bernau; and Elton Vineyard Founders Dick & Betty O'Brien.

-More than 300 Owners brought their shovels to the Walla Walla Valley in May 2016 to plant Cabernet Sauvignon vines and celebrate the ground breaking for our new vineyard and winery called Pambrun.
+More than 300 Owners brought their shovels to the Walla Walla Valley in May 2016 to plant Cabernet Sauvignon vines and celebrate the ground breaking for Pambrun.

-Consulting Winemaker Jon Meuret and Winery Director Christine Collier harvest Cabernet Sauvignon grapes from the Seven Hills Vineyard for first vintage of Pambrun.
+Winemaker Jon Meuret and Winery Director Christine Collier Clair harvest Cabernet Sauvignon grapes from the Seven Hills Vineyard for first vintage of Pambrun.
 The Pambrun Vineyard was planted in the Spring of 2016.

 Be among the first to hear about new releases, local events and wine specials.